 Julie was born and grew up in Peterborough and in 1998 she left for good…

-With financial support from Arts Council England and The Authors’ Foundation (The Society of Authors K Blundell Trust Award), and through an attachment to Metal Culture, Julie spent six months going back to her hometown, to reconnect to the city and research new stories, linking them to her experiences in Berlin, another city that has experienced ‘takeover’ in all its senses.
+With financial support from Arts Council England and The Authors’ Foundation (The Society of Authors K Blundell Trust Award), and through an attachment to Metal Culture, Julie returned to Peterborough in 2015/2016 to reconnect with the city she used to call home, a city transformed.

 For more on Julie’s connection with Peterborough, read her Letter to My Hometown: To Peterborough With Love in Standard Issue Magazine.